 Trick Dog Competition classes are:

-Starter Class: The handler selects six (6) tricks which the dog enjoys doing from a list of fifteen (15) and following training the handler and dog team compete to gain their Trick Dog Title Starter (TK.S.).
+Starter Class: The handler selects six (6) tricks that the dog enjoys doing from a list of fifteen (15) and following training the handler and dog team compete to gain their Trick Dog Starter title.

 Novice Class: as the dog and handler gain more experience the Tricks are more difficult and the number of Tricks increases to eight (8).